Why do we need an Inventory Management Spreadsheet?

 |Need to Re-order||This is a formula based on Stock Quantity and Re-Order Levels – as you add rows, you need to drag the formula down in excel|

 Once you have updated all your SKUs in the excel, every time there is an order, deduct the Stock Quantity accordingly and when there is a Purchase, increase the stock quantity.

-If this spreadsheet is too simple for your needs, we recommend you check out Primaseller’s Inventory Management Software that you can evaluate for your business.
+If this inventory management spreadsheet is too simple for your needs, we recommend you check out Primaseller’s Inventory Management Software that you can evaluate for your business.